Frequently Asked Questions

 Can an activity receive IRA recognition and also be a club?

-No. If you are applying for an IRA for the first time and you currently have club status or you are trying to decide between applying for club status or IRA recognition, please carefully consider that the university recognizes three distinct types of student organizations: student clubs, Independent Student Organizations (ISOs) and Instructionally-Related Activities (IRAs).
-Each of these organization categories enjoys the rights and privileges of recognition by the university but have unique funding approaches.
+No. If you are applying for an IRA for the first time and you currently have club status or you are trying to decide between applying for club status or IRA recognition, please carefully consider that the university recognizes two distinct types of student organizations: student clubs and Instructionally-Related Activities (IRAs).
+Both of these organization categories enjoy the rights and privileges of recognition by the university but have unique funding approaches.
 Student organizations are assigned to one of these categories based upon organizational purpose and funding eligibility and cannot occupy a dual status.
 Therefore a group that currently functions as a student club will lose its club status and associated funding if it also receives IRA recognition.

 IRA Recognition and Funding